 Through The Kalahari Desert: A Narrative Of A Journey With Gun, Camera, And Notebook To Lake N'Gami And Back by G Antonio Farini (William Leonard Hunt) (1866) is a scarce exploration report by 'The Great Farini' describing his journey (the first by a white man) across the Kalahari Desert in which he recounts finding the legendary Lost City of the Kalahari.
 Farini was already a legendary showman, acrobat, hire-wire artist and inventor when he turned his attention to this exploration, which he hoped would lead him to a fortune in diamonds.
 Although Farini did not get rich from his exploration, his reports of the region to include its flora, fauna and geology were exceptional.
 Farini's claim to have found the Lost City is still controversial as no other explorations have been able to verify its existence.

-Blue Is the Sky by G D Fleming (1945) As an RAF and airline pilot, the author's tales of flying over 1,250,000 miles in thirty two countries including his efforts at shooting big game and wandering in Africa.
-Recent Addition
+Blue Is the Sky by G D Fleming (1945) As an RAF and airline pilot, the author's tales of flying over 1,250,000 miles in thirty two countries including his efforts at big game hunting and wandering in Africa.

 Edward Fothergill was a British civil servant who worked on the Government steamers in the waterways of southern Sudan from 1900 to 1905.
 He was a very keen sportsman and spent most of his time big game hunting.
 He took every animal species to be found in the area except lion, including a record elephant trophy.